Grezza-78/Tableau_Challenge/README.md

 # Tableau_Challenge - Citi Bike Analysis

-As the lead analyst for the New York Citi Bike program, I have been tasked to taken on the analysis of the program by implementing a comprehensive dashboard and advanced reporting process to share information with City officials who have inquiries about the program.
-By leveraging creating insightful reports, I hope to contribute to the program's growth and success, and assist city officials in making informed decisions, improving the program, and further promoting its benefits to the public.
+As the lead analyst for the New York Citi Bike program, I have been tasked with analysing the program by implementing a comprehensive dashboard and advanced reporting process to share information with City officials who have inquiries about the program.
+By leveraging and creating insightful reports, I hope to contribute to the program's growth and success, and assist city officials in making informed decisions, improving the program, and further promoting its benefits to the public.

 ## The Challenge